code-423n4/2022-11-canto-findings/data/nicobevi-G.md

 * Line 45 should be changed from `assertEq(turnstile.currentCounterId(), i);` to `assertEq(turnstile.currentCounterId(), i + 1);`
 * Line 88 should be changed from `assertEq(currentCounterId, 0);` to `assertEq(currentCounterId, 1);`
 * Line 138 should be changed from ` assertEq(turnstile.currentCounterId(), 1);` to ` assertEq(turnstile.currentCounterId(), 2);`

+## Replace ERC721Enumerable.sol import with the standard ERC721 implementation.

+The ERC721Enumerable.sol is a heavy implementation that adds some features to the contract that are not being used anywhere.
+Consider to replace it completly and use the standard ERC721 implementation instead

+That will have a huge impact on gas consumption (13441006 gas units saved on tests).

+### Changes
+Replace `import "openzeppelin/token/ERC721/extensions/ERC721Enumerable.sol";` with `import "openzeppelin/token/ERC721/ERC721.sol"` and replace the inheritance from `ERC721Enumerable` to `ERC721`.